mc-imperial/gpuverify/Documentation/basic_usage.rst

 Set the bitwidth of the pointers used in the kernel.
 This can either be 32-bit or 64-bit.
 The default is 32-bit.

-Currently some invariant inference rules are disabled in when 64-bit pointers are used.
+Currently some invariant inference rules are disabled when 64-bit pointers are used.
 Hence, not all kernels that will verify with 32-bit pointers also verify with 64-bit pointers.

 .. _adversarial-abstraction: